mpavilatha2005-jpg/AI-Health-Tracker/README.md

 # 🧠 AI Lifestyle & Health Tracker

-A mini web application that analyzes daily lifestyle habits and predicts overall health status.
+A mini web application that analyzes daily lifestyle habits and predicts overall health status using simple AI-based logic built with HTML, CSS, and JavaScript.

 🚀 Live Demo: